-Shareholder Proposals for Inclusion in 2018 Proxy Statement.
-To be eligible for inclusion in the proxy statement for our 2018 Annual Meeting, shareholder proposals must be received by the Company's Secretary no later than the close of business on September 15, 2017.
+Shareholder Proposals for Inclusion in 2019 Proxy Statement.
+To be eligible for inclusion in the proxy statement for our 2019 Annual Meeting, shareholder proposals must be received by the Company's Secretary no later than the close of business on September 14, 2018.
 Proposals should be sent to the Secretary, The Walt Disney Company, 500 South Buena Vista Street, Burbank, California 91521-1030 and follow the procedures required by SEC Rule 14a-8.

-Shareholder Director Nominations for Inclusion in 2018 Proxy Statement.
+Shareholder Director Nominations for Inclusion in 2019 Proxy Statement.
 Under our Bylaws, written notice of shareholder nominations to the Board of Directors that are to be included in the proxy statement pursuant to the proxy access provisions in Article II, Section 11 of our Bylaws must be delivered to the Company's Secretary not later than 120 nor earlier than 150 days prior to the first anniversary of the preceding year's annual meeting.
-Accordingly any eligible shareholder who wishes to have a nomination considered at the 2018 Annual Meeting and included in the Company's proxy statement must deliver a written notice (containing the information specified in our bylaws regarding the shareholder and the proposed nominee) to the Company's Secretary between October 9, 2017 and November 8, 2017.
+Accordingly any eligible shareholder who wishes to have a nomination considered at the 2019 Annual Meeting and included in the Company's proxy statement must deliver a written notice (containing the information specified in our bylaws regarding the shareholder and the proposed nominee) to the Company's Secretary between October 9, 2018 and November 8, 2018.

-Shareholder Director Nomination and Other Shareholder Proposals for Presentation at the 2018 Annual Meeting Not Included in 2018 Proxy Statement.
+Shareholder Director Nomination and Other Shareholder Proposals for Presentation at the 2019 Annual Meeting Not Included in 2019 Proxy Statement.
 Under our Bylaws, written notice of shareholder nominations to the Board of Directors or any other business proposed by a shareholder that is not to be included in the proxy statement must be delivered to the Company's Secretary not later than 90 nor earlier than 120 days prior to the first anniversary of the preceding year's annual meeting.
-Accordingly, any shareholder who wishes to have a nomination or other business considered at the 2018 Annual Meeting but not included in the Company's proxy statement must deliver a written notice (containing the information specified in our bylaws regarding the shareholder and the proposed action) to the Company's Secretary between November 8, 2017 and December 8, 2017.
+Accordingly, any shareholder who wishes to have a nomination or other business considered at the 2019 Annual Meeting but not included in the Company's proxy statement must deliver a written notice (containing the information specified in our bylaws regarding the shareholder and the proposed action) to the Company's Secretary between November 8, 2018 and December 8, 2018.
 SEC rules permit management to vote proxies in its discretion with respect to such matters if we advise shareholders how management intends to vote.

-The elements of annual Director compensation for fiscal 2016 were as follows.
+The elements of annual Director compensation for fiscal 2017 were as follows.

-Annual Board retainer \$105.000 Annual committee retainer (except Executive Committee) 1 \$10,000 Annual committee chair retainer (Governance and Nominating Committee only) 2 \$15,000 Annual committee chair retainer (Audit Committee and Compensation Committee only) 2 \$20,000 Annual deferred stock unit grant \$180,000 Annual retainer for independent Lead Director 3 \$50,000
+Annual Board retainer \$110,000 Annual committee retainer (except Executive Committee)1 \$10,000 Annual Governance and Nominating Committee chair retainer \$15,000 Annual Compensation Committee chair retainer \$20,000 Annual Audit Committee chair retainer \$25,000 Annual deferred stock unit grant \$185,000 Annual retainer for independent Lead Director \$50,000

-1 Per committee.
+Per committee.

-2 This is in addition to the annual committee retainer the Director receives for serving on the committee.
+This is in addition to the annual committee retainer the Director receives for serving on the committee.

-3 This is in addition to the annual Board retainer, committee fees and the annual deferred stock unit grant.
+This is in addition to the annual Board retainer, committee fees and the annual deferred stock unit grant.